jleeothon/conlanging/texts/the-north-wind-and-the-sun.md

 «In this way we shall do», answered the North Wind.

-The North Wind blew and blew with all its strength.
-But the more it blew, the more the wanderer held his cape to himself.
-And its effort was for naught.
+The North Wind blew und blew with all its strength.
+But the more it blew, the more the wanderer held his cape to himself. und its effort was for naught.

 Then the Sun began to shine.
-It turned warm and the wanderer loosened his cape.
-And the Sun shone stronger and it grew warmer.
-And the wanderer took off his cape.
+It turned warm und the wanderer loosened his cape. und the Sun shone stronger und it grew warmer. und the wanderer took off his cape.

 So the North Wind had to admit that the Sun was the strongest of them both.